-Bitcoin wins users nonstop, but how far can it support its infrastructure?
+Bitcoin It gains users without stopping, but how long can its infrastructure last?
 Can it support millions of users?
-How far is the Bitcoin scalability?
+How far is it possible Bitcoin scalability?

 Paradoxically, the sudden arrival of millions of users delighted by its advantages would not benefit them, indeed, it could harm them a lot, since the experience of all users would be seriously affected.